rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

 * RNDIS = Remote Network Driver Interface Specification is a Microsoft proprietary protocol used mostly on top of USB to provide a virtual Ethernet link to most versions of the Windows and Linux operating systems.
 * BTLE = Bluetooth low energy
-* ICSP = In-Circuit Serial Programming (ICSP), also called In-system programming (ISP)
+* ICSP = In-Circuit Serial Programming (ICSP), also called In-system programming (ISP) to reprogram the processor without removing it from the circuit, and without relying on the bootloader in the processor.
 * OTG =  On-The-Go, allows USB devices, such as digital audio players or mobile phones, to act as a host, allowing other USB devices, such as USB flash drives, digital cameras, mice or keyboards, to be attached to them.
 * UPM = Useful Packages & Modules
 * MRAA
 * XDK = Intel's name for its IDE
 * LED = Light Emitting Diode
 * MCU = Microcontroller unit
-* DFU
+* DFU = Device Firmware Update
 * CDC
-* ICSP = In-Circuit Serial Programming to reprogram the processor without removing it from the circuit, and without relying on the bootloader in the processor.

-### Interface types: #

-* GPIO = general purpose input/output
-* SPI = Serial Peripheral Interface (full-duplex max speed is 25Mhz/4 ~6.25Mhz)
-  "SPI exposed is also used for the ADC.
-Try not to use your own CS"
-* I2C = Inter-integrated circuit <a target="_blank" href="https://learn.sparkfun.com/tutorials/i2c">
-   designed</a>  by Philips in the early '80s for easy (two-wire) communication
-    (at 100kHz or 400kHz) between master and slave components residing on the same circuit board.
-* AIO
-* PWM = Pulse width modulation

 ## Learning resources #